 – The Average Costs of Search Engine Development

 Interested?
 Read on to discover the details!

 You won’t be surprised to discover that the web search engines today are similar to the ones from the 1990th.
 In fact, there is a spider-bot, which crawls the web pages and evaluates the content according to several factors like keywords, keyword density, meta tags, images, page load time and so on.
 There are dozens of different factors that indeed define the page quality.
-By the way, it takes the Google web-crawler (or Googlebot) 20 seconds to processes the entire page.
+By the way, it takes 20 seconds for the Google web-crawler (or Googlebot) to process the entire page.

 To find the data in the document that is related to the user query we should: